zenny-chen/static-library_shared-library_executable-on-Linux/README.md

-# On Linux with GCC, how to implement: static-library -> shared-library -> executable
+# On Linux with GCC, how to implement: static-library -> shared-library -> executable-file
-On Linux, how to make the executable link a shared library and the shared library link a static library.
+On Linux, how to make the executable file link a shared library and the shared library link a static library.

 <br />